Freedom to roam: Czech Republic

-The old legal institute of "right of the way" (imbedded in the Civil Code) has its roots in Austria-Hungary law.
+The old legal institute of "right of the way" (imbedded in the Civil Code) has its roots in Austro-Hungarian law.
 This legal institution is applied when one land owner has a need to go through alien lands for access to his own land.

-The Nature and Countryside Preservation Act, gives a legal right to roam through country ("veřejná přístupnost krajiny", public accessibility of countryside or wilderness – excluding parcels owned by a natural person).
+The Nature and Countryside Preservation Act gives a legal right to roam through country ("veřejná přístupnost krajiny", public accessibility of countryside or wilderness – excluding parcels owned by a natural person).
 Some types of land are excluded from compulsory public accessibility: settled and building grounds, courtyards, gardens, orchards, vineyards, hop gardens, grounds destined for animal husbandry.
 Fields and arable land are excluded during seasons when herbage or soil would be damaged, pasture lands are excluded during cattle grazing.

 In national natural preserves, national natural monuments, national parks and in the first zones of landscape protected areas, state authorities can restrict public access (ordinarily only to roads or only to marked routes).
 Special acts can exclude also other areas (e. g. military areas, rail tracks etc.).

 According to Forest Act, forests are publicly accessible ("obecné užívání lesa", common use of forest – including private ones) and citizens have a legal right to enter the forests.
 The right of gathering dry twigs lying on the ground and berries for personal purpose is also guaranteed.
 However, biking, sledge riding, skiing and horseback riding are allowed only on forest roads.
 Public motor vehicle riding is prohibited (highroads going through forest are not considered as parts of the forest – because they are not considered as "forest land" in land registration).
 Common use of forest can be restricted by the owner in military forests, protected areas, forest nurseries, forest orchards, deer parks, pheasantries etc.

 The Road Act defines obecné užívání pozemních komunikací (common use of roads – some road can be excluded), The Water Act defines "obecné užívání povrchových vod" (common use of surface waters).

+Italy

+In Italy there is not a general right to roam: this was established by jurisprudence in 1999 (Cassazione civile, sez.
+III, 27/08/1999, n.
+8997).
+Privately owned land is not accessible when marked as such, while access to publicly owned land is generally free.
+Berries and mushrooms can be picked on publicly owned land but may be restricted in quantity/species and/or subjected to a fee, according to regional laws.

+It can be estimated that only half of the country's beaches are freely accessible and usable for bathing.
+In fact, almost 43% of the Italian sandy coastline is occupied by bathing establishments, while 7.2% is polluted or not monitored.

+The situation varies from region to region; although the European Union has been asking Italy for years to have more free beaches, the number of free beaches has declined.